Richard Lewontin: Work on human genetic diversity

 In a landmark paper published in 1972, Lewontin identified that most of the variation (80–85%) within human populations is found within local geographic groups, and differences attributable to the "race" groups defined in his study are a minor part of human genetic variability (1–15%).
 In a 2003 paper, A. W. F. Edwards criticized Lewontin's conclusion that race is an invalid taxonomic construct, terming it Lewontin's fallacy.
 He showed that the probability of racial misclassification of an individual based on variation in a single genetic locus is approximately 30%, but the misclassification probability becomes close to zero if enough loci are studied.
 That is, it appears that a majority of genetic variation is found within groups only if a single locus is used, but the reverse is true if analyzing a multiplicity of loci.
 Edwards' paper was commented on by Jonathan Marks, who argued that "the point of the theory of race was to discover large clusters of people that are principally homogeneous within and heterogeneous between, contrasting groups.
 Lewontin's analysis shows that such groups do not exist in the human species, and Edwards' critique does not contradict that interpretation."

 Affiliations

 As of 2003, Lewontin was the Alexander Agassiz Research Professor at Harvard.
 He has worked with and had great influence on many philosophers of biology, including William C. Wimsatt, Elliott Sober, Philip Kitcher, Elisabeth Lloyd, Peter Godfrey-Smith, Sahotra Sarkar, and Robert Brandon, often inviting them to work in his lab.

 Since 2013, Lewontin has been listed on the Advisory Council of the National Center for Science Education.

 Debates within mainstream evolutionary biology

-In 1975, when E. O. Wilson's book Sociobiology proposed evolutionary explanations for human social behaviors, biologists including Lewontin, his Harvard colleagues Stephen Jay Gould and Ruth Hubbard responded negatively.
+In 1975, when E. O. Wilson's book Sociobiology proposed evolutionary explanations for human social behaviors, biologists, including Lewontin and his Harvard colleagues Stephen Jay Gould and Ruth Hubbard, responded negatively.